Chart Color Schemes

 Booral - River Heads lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Booral - River Heads' population is approximately 8,232 as of November 2025.
-This figure represents a growth of 2,457 people, an increase of 42.5% since the 2021 Census which recorded a population of 5,775.
-This change can be inferred from the estimated resident population of 7,478 in June 2024 and an additional 679 validated new addresses since the Census date.
-The population density is around 52 persons per square kilometer.
-Booral - River Heads' growth rate surpassed both the non-metro area's 8.8% increase and the national average, making it a leading region for population growth.
-Interstate migration contributed approximately 92.4% of overall population gains during recent periods.
+Booral - River Heads' population was around 8,232 as of November 2025.
+This figure reflects a growth of 2,457 people since the 2021 Census, which reported a population of 5,775.
+The increase is inferred from ABS's estimated resident population of 7,478 in June 2024 and an additional 679 validated new addresses since the Census date.
+This results in a density ratio of 52 persons per square kilometer.
+Booral - River Heads' growth rate of 42.5% since the 2021 census exceeded both the non-metro area (8.8%) and national average.
+Interstate migration contributed approximately 92.4% of overall population gains during recent periods, although all drivers were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's regional areas by 2041.
-Based on the latest population numbers, Booral - River Heads is expected to expand by 2,852 persons by 2041, reflecting an overall increase of 25.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Considering projected demographic shifts, a significant population increase in the top quartile of Australia's regional areas is forecast.
+Booral - River Heads is expected to expand by 2,852 persons to 2041, reflecting an overall increase of 25.5% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population